Complete 5-Day Itinerary of Things to Do in Istanbul

 Opening Hours: 9 am – 8 pm.
 Opens every day.

-Since you are close, why not explore the hippest neighborhood in Istanbul?
+Do you want to explore the hippest neighborhood in Istanbul?
 Head to the ferry dock on the eastern side of the Galata Bridge and then walk around the corner to the left.
 If you want to try baklava the right way, here is one of the most famous places for that: Karaköy Güllüoğlu.

-If you feel like eating something more substantial or having some drinks, there are plenty of restaurants and bars if you continue to the left.
-Walk through the hipster vibes of these narrow streets with lots of street art.
+If you feel like eating something more substantial or having some drinks, there are plenty of restaurants and bars around the area.
+Dive in these narrow streets with hipster vibes and lots of street art.
+Most places are located between the streets of Ali Paşa Değirmeni and Kemankeş.

 Day 4 in Istanbul: Chora Church and Eminönü